Gura-Ame/Human/README.md

 # 🧠 Human

+> I'm a student and I'm only free on Sundays.
 > A Java-based open-source project that aims to reconstruct human-like intelligence — toward high-performance AI and even AGI.

 ## 📌 Purpose